NabilSli/Projet3-portfolio/FrontEnd/README.md

-# 😃 BOOKI: Exemple of a professional photographer portfolio website.
+# Portfolio 😃 : Exemple of a professional interior designer's portfolio website.

-This website is my first JavaScript achievement as a web developer👏.
+This website is one of my first JavaScript achievements as a web developer👏.
 I did it during my boot camp at OpenClassroom's Web developer.

 # 👁️‍🗨️ Preview